 Flower Mound pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Flower Mound is low; cypress and grass are low.
-Tomorrow (26 June 2026) levels are similar.
-Over the following five days cypress will increase; grass will decrease.
+Today (16 July) pollen in Flower Mound is none Tomorrow (17 July 2026) levels are similar - cypress at low levels, grass at low levels, ragweed at low levels.
+Over the following five days cypress, grass, and ragweed will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app